EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 ~~~~
 {: #ampmulti_mn title='Amplification attack using multicast and observe' artwork-align="center"}

-While CoAP has always considered amplification attacks, the recommendations
+CoAP has always considered amplification attacks, but most of the requirements in
-in {{RFC7252}}, {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} are a bit soft [^invalid].
+{{RFC7252}}, {{RFC7641}}, {{I-D.ietf-core-echo-request-tag}}, and
-Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a
+{{I-D.ietf-core-groupcomm-bis}} are "SHOULD" instead of "MUST", it is
-"large amplification factor" is, {{RFC7641}} does not specify how many notifications
+undefined what a "large amplification factor" is, {{RFC7641}} does not specify
-that can be sent before a potentially spoofable acknowledgement must be sent, and
+how many notifications that can be sent before a potentially spoofable
-in several cases the "SHOULD" level is further softened by “If possible" and "generally".
+acknowledgement must be sent, and in several cases the "SHOULD" level is
+further softened by “If possible" and "generally". {{I-D.ietf-core-conditional-attributes}}
-{{I-D.ietf-core-conditional-attributes}} does not have any amplification attack considerations.
+does not have any amplification attack considerations.
-{{I-D.ietf-core-echo-request-tag}} updates {{RFC7252}} by stating that CoAP servers SHOULD mitigate
-potential amplification attacks by responding to unauthenticated clients with 4.01 (Unauthorized)
-including an Echo option.
-This is still a soft requirement.

-QUIC {{RFC9000}} mandates that ”an endpoint MUST limit the amount of data it sends to the unvalidated address to three times the amount of data received from that address” without any exceptions.
+QUIC {{RFC9000}} mandates that ”an endpoint MUST limit the amount of data it sends
+to the unvalidated address to three times the amount of data received from that
+address” without any exceptions.
 This approach should be seen as current best practice.

+While it is clear when an QUIC implementation violate the requirement in {{RFC9000}}, it
+is not clear when an CoAP implementation ahs violated the requirement in {{RFC7252}},
+{{RFC7641}}, {{I-D.ietf-core-echo-request-tag}}, and {{I-D.ietf-core-groupcomm-bis}}.

 In CoAP, an address can be validated with a security protocol like DTLS, TLS, OSCORE, or by using the Echo Option {{I-D.ietf-core-echo-request-tag}}.
 Restricting the bandwidth per server is not enough as the number of servers the attacker can use is typically unknown.
 For multicast requests, anti-amplification limits and the Echo Option do not really work unless the number of servers sending responses is known.
 Even if the responses have the same size as the request, the amplification factor from m servers is m, where m is typically unknown.
 While DoS attacks from CoAP servers accessible over the Internet pose the largest threat, an attacker on a local network might use local CoAP servers to attack targets on the Internet or on the local network.